Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

         Then my account credentials should be created And I should be able to login with my new credentials

-After the happy path you should write all exception (negative) paths.
-For now, we can write the example for when an email address is already registered on the system:
+After the happy path you should write all the exception (or negative) paths.
+For now, we can write the example for when an email address is already registered in the system:

-    Scenario: Creating account credentials unsuccessful - Email address already registered Given I am Lauren the Tester
+    Scenario: Unsuccessful account creation  - Email address already registered Given I am Lauren the Tester
-        And my Email address is already registered with a QAsimodo account When I provide my email address
+        And my Email address is already registered as a QAsimodo account When I provide my email address
         And I set a password
         Then I should not be able to create my account credentials

 That's it!
 No problems, right?

 Now let's work with some Non-Functional requirements that should be taken into account within this feature!
-We'll have a look to some security and usability ones.
+We'll have a look to some security and usability requirements.

-As in the [_Login Example_](TBD), the security team aware you that the _creating QAsimodo credentials feature_ must have into account the following specifications:
+As in the [_Login Example_](TBD), the security team informs you that the _creating QAsimodo credentials feature_ must take into account the following specifications:
 * Users won't be able to set a password until they do not confirm their Email address to avoid some simple bots.
 * Password must be [secure](https://www.owasp.org/index.php/Testing_for_Weak_password_policy_(OTG-AUTHN-007)), so it must fulfill the following characteristics: more than 7 characters, one lower case and one upper case alpha character [a-z, A-Z], one numeric character [0-9], and one non-alphanumeric character [example: !@#$%^&*()].

 On the other hand for usability reasons:
-* Password should be required twice, before is set, to avoid mistyping.
+* Password should be required twice, before being set, to avoid mistyping.
-* Email's user should be verify to avoid mistyping.
+* User's email should be verify to avoid mistyping.
-* Users should be redirected to the sign in page once the account has been created
+* Users should be redirected to the sign in page once the account has been created.

 How would you write/modify your feature file?
 How many new scenarios should you write?
 Before moving forward, remember: _one scenario should cover one behavior._
 First of all, update your acceptance criteria, as follows: